Nice3point/RevitTemplates/samples/Readme.md

 - **[Single-project WPF Application (Modal)](https://github.com/Nice3point/RevitTemplates/tree/develop/samples/SingleProjectWpfModalApplication)** -
   an add-in with a user interface that blocks Revit.
-  Suitable for those who are starting to learn WPF or already working with it.
+  Suitable for developers who are starting to learn WPF or already working with it.
   It contains all necessary dependencies and implements the MVVM pattern.

 | Templates   | Creation options              | Value                 |